Skip to main content

 Why you can't wait until the deadline

-Yes, your compliance deadline might be April 2027 or April 2027.
+Your compliance deadline is April 2027 or April 2028.
 But waiting until then to start accessibility work would be a serious mistake for several reasons.

 Lawsuits are already happening